-The TCC solenoid is checked functionally by evaluating torque converter slip under steady state conditions when the torque converter is fully applied.
+The Torque Converter Clutch (TCC) output circuit is checked functionally by evaluating torque converter slip under steady state conditions when the torque converter is fully applied.
 If the slip exceeds the malfunction thresholds when the TCC is commanded on, a TCC malfunction is indicated (P1744).
-If there is no slip when the TCC is commanded off, a TCC malfunction is indicated (P1742)